List of content you will read in this article:

 The handshaking process involves the following steps-

-- The sending device starts by sending an SYN message.
+Step 1: The sending device starts by sending an SYN message.

-- After that, the receiver will acknowledge that message back to the sender.
+Step 2: After that, the receiver will acknowledge that message back to the sender.

-- Then the sender device will again send an acknowledgment received message to the receiver.
+Step 3: The sender device will again send an acknowledgment received message to the receiver.

 This process ensures that both devices are ready to make the transfer.
 Other steps are performed by establishing an SSH connection to secure this transfer.
 Below are the standard steps to establish an SSH connection.